 2. test and develop parameterisations for channel margin collapse in estuaries in Delft3D

 3. analyse how the collapsed material spreads through the system and affects and perhaps perturbs the channel network

-Previously, I was investigating groundwater depletion in relation to geomorphic and sedimentary settings as part of my postdoc in the Changing Water Cycle program with Alex Densmore, Sanjeev Gupta and Rajiv Sinha, which was a NERC-MoES project in collaboration with Universities in the UK and India.
+Previously, I was investigating groundwater depletion in relation to geomorphic and sedimentary settings as part of a postdoc in the Changing Water Cycle program with Alex Densmore, Sanjeev Gupta and Rajiv Sinha, which was a NERC-MoES project in collaboration with Universities in the UK and India.
 My role involved assessing the geomorphic setting and stratigraphy of palaeochannel aquifer systems in the northwestern Indo-Gangetic Plains, in conjunction with detailed geological, geophysical, and geochemical assessment of the aquifers.
 I identified an inactive fan surface but the lithologic data density is insufficient to reconstruct a fully 3D image of the region (JGR-paper).
-This is used to develop a regional-scale understanding of aquifer geometry, the degree of connectivity within the system, and its likely evolution over Holocene time scales.
+This is used to develop a regional-scale understanding of aquifer geometry, the degree of connectivity within the system (Journal of Hydrology paper), and its likely evolution over Holocene time scales.

 My PhD-dissertation: Meandering rivers - feedbacks between channel dynamics, floodplain and vegetation can be found here.
 (2009-2013)